NGSEP/NGSEPcore/README.txt

 This is the classic module of NGSEP to call SNVs, small indels and structural variants from sequencing data of single individuals.
-Basic usage requires an alignments file in BAM format, the reference genome that was used to produce the alignments, and a prefix for the output files.
+Basic usage requires an alignments file in SAM, BAM or CRAM format, the reference genome that was used to produce the alignments, and a prefix for the output files.
+Alignments must be sorted by reference coordinates.

 USAGE: